xoxzo/blog.xoxzo.com/content/Events/2020-03-02-pycon-kyushu-prenotice-en.md

-On Saturday May 23 2020, [Xoxzo Inc.](https://info.xoxzo.com/) is going to have a booth exhibition at [PyCon Kyushu 2020](https://kyushu.pycon.jp/2020/) at [Kumamoto-jo Hall](https://www.kumamoto-jo-hall.jp/en/) as a sponcor.
+On Saturday May 23 2020, [Xoxzo Inc.](https://info.xoxzo.com/) is going to have a booth exhibition at [PyCon Kyushu 2020](https://kyushu.pycon.jp/2020/) at [Kumamoto-jo Hall](https://www.kumamoto-jo-hall.jp/en/) as a sponsor.
 Our SMS and Voice Call APIs demo will be presented at the booth.

 ### GROW!! is the theme for this PyCon Kyushu 2020